-To treat CML, this drug is most often given as a daily injection under the skin.
+To treat CML, this drug is most often given as a daily injection (shot) under the skin.
 It may also be injected into a muscle or vein.
-To treat CML, interferon is given for several years.
+It's given for many years.

 Interferon can cause significant side effects.
 These include "flu-like" symptoms like muscle aches, bone pain, fever, headaches, fatigue, nausea, and vomiting.
 Patients taking this drug may have problems thinking and concentrating.
 Interferon can also lower blood cell counts.

 Side effects continue as long as the drug is used, but can become easier to tolerate over time.
 They get better after the drug is stopped.
 Still, some patients find it hard to deal with these side effects every day and may need to stop treatment because of them.